blwishom/Data-Analytics-Revisit-/README.md

 # Data-Analytics

 This Data Analysis uses the Kaggle API and Sqlite to download a dataset from Kaggle and upload it to a SQL database.
-From there the data is cleaned in Notebook1 and analysed in Notebook2 using Pandas, Numpy, Seaborn and more.
+From there the data is cleansed in Notebook1 and analysed in Notebook2 using Pandas, Numpy, Seaborn and more.

 ## Directions to Edit or Download Database